 One of the easiest and most effective steps you can take toward digital security is to change your passwords.
 Update them frequently and make sure they fall into the “strong” category.
 This means you may have to deviate from your daughter’s birthday or the name of your favorite pet and start using a more challenging password.
 Incorporate uppercase and lowercase letters, numbers, and symbols to reduce the likelihood of a security breach.

 Use a password monitor

 For those who still refuse to change their passwords to a more secure option, it’s a good bet that the reason lies in the fear of not remembering multiple complex passwords and not being able to access devices and accounts.
-Password monitors, like F-Secure Key from my sponsor F-Secure, take the sting out of these changes by managing your passwords for you, all in one place, and allowing you to login to everything using one master password.
+Password monitors take the sting out of these changes by managing your passwords for you, all in one place, and allowing you to login to everything using one master password.

 Set up two-factor authentication